Charles U. DeBerry

 Charles Ulysses DeBerry (April 21, 1910 – October 11, 1969) was an American college football coach.
 He served as the head football coach at North Carolina A&T University from 1942 to 1944, compiling a record of 10–11.
 DeBerry was later the chair of the physical education department at Winston-Salem State University.

 DeBerry attended North Carolina A&T he participated in four varsity sports: football, basketball, baseball, and track.
 He received his PhD degree from NYU.
 Dr. DeBerry served as Principal of the Bladen County Training School/Bladen Central High School in Elizabethtown, NC.
 He also served on the staff at Winston Salem State University.
 Dr. DeBerry was married to Nellie Hunter DeBerry and had one son.
-He died on October 11, 1969, at L. Richardson in Greensboro, North Carolina, following a short illness.
+He died on October 11, 1969, at L. Richardson Hospital in Greensboro, North Carolina, following a short illness.